bikegirl/academic-kickstart/content/home/gallery.md

   caption: Baby Portrait at my Grandma Iglesias' House
   image: babypicture.jpg
 - album: gallery
-  caption: Park with my brother Leo
+  caption: In the Bahia Barrios with my Brother where we grew up.
+Playing in the park.
   image: Bahia.jpg
 - album: gallery
   caption: Tamales with Granda Iglesias